MrFarland/Encyclopedia-Exandria/module/51-alabaster_sierras.md

 The Chamber of Whitestone meets in [Castle Whitestone](castle-whitestone).

 ##### Crime
-Crime is low in the city of [Whitestone](whitestone) with the occassional
+The city's relatively small size and it's renewed prosperity have helped keep crime low in the city, but the city's resurgence has attracted the attention of the criminal syndicates the Clasp and Myriad.
+Both have begun to make inroads in the city, but neither has managed to take root.

 ##### Demographics
 While the city is not particularly diverse, the people of [Whitestone](whitestone) are tolerant of most other races.
 They are wary of orcs, gnolls, and goblinoids but are not openly hostile.